BhargavEkbote/LetsChat/README.md

 The pre-release is the last version before the release version.

 ### core
-LetsChat core has only the bare minimum set of features, it is also compatible with upstream Kwitter unlike LetsChat but is very limited.
-It is the spiritual successor to the LITE spin that has now officially been abandoned.
+LetsChat <code>core</code> has only the bare minimum set of features, it is also compatible with upstream Kwitter unlike LetsChat but is very limited.
+It is the spiritual successor to the LITE spin that has now officially been killed off.